ttwag/EEC130AB-Electromagnetics/lecture/Transmission_Line.md

 $$

 ### Phasor Domain and the Helmholtz Equation
-The results from KVL and KCL could be transformed into the phasor domain.
+The results from KVL and KCL could be transformed into the phasor domain since $v(z,t)$ and $i(z, t)$ have periodic dependence on time.

 $$\frac{d\vec{V}}{dz} = -R'\vec{I} - j\omega L' \vec{I}$$